Should You Buy an Imported Mattress?

 Because we offer a 100 Day money back guarantee on a mattresses, it is of utmost importance that we are closely aware of production quality and consistency.
 We achieve this by dealing with long-term local manufacturers who have proven the quality of their products over the years.
 Imported mattresses may have quality built-in to them, but it will not be consistent enough for us to take the risk.

-Are they cheaper than Australian made mattresses?
+Are imported mattress cheaper than Australian made mattresses?

 During our recent economic downturn in Australia (especially in Western Australia), there has been a tendency to sell products at the lowest possible price in order to capture customers who are very wary of how much they have to spend.
 Accordingly, cheaper mattress imports have become quite common.
 They may appear to be of better value, due to a puffed up appearance, but they do not always stand the test of time.